FriendlyUser/chatgpt-blog-generator/output/books/unpublished/incomplete/algorithms_in_golang.md

 In Go, a package is a collection of related Go source files that can be used to build software.
 Go comes with a large standard library of packages, but you can also create your own packages and import them into your code.

-To create a new package, you simply need to create a directory with the same name as your package, and add one or more `. files containing your package's source code.
+To create a new package, you simply need to create a directory with the same name as your package, and add one or more `.go` files containing your package's source code.
 For example, let's say we want to create a package called `math` that provides some basic mathematical functions.
 We can create a new directory called `math` and add a file called `math. with the following code:

 ```golang